PrestaShop/prestashop.github.io/news/_posts/releases/2017-04-03-prestashop-1-7-1-0-available.md

 A lot of improvement was brought to PrestaShop translation system:

 * Translation files are updated daily, to make sure merchants benefit from the latest translations.
-* Installation strings are now stored in XML files generated from Crowdin.
+* Strings are now stored in the database, taken from Crowdin.
 Translation of the most important strings no longer happen in GitHub!
 * Country names are now automatically translated in any language.
 * The Translation page in the back office has seen a design update to improve integration and navigation.